 3. Elevating ordinary events, accidents, losses, disappointments, frustrations and misadventures to the level of “awful” magnifies them in our thinking and unnecessarily, witlessly inflames us emotionally, and makes rational, creative effective problem solving difficult or impossible.

-Dr. Burns uses the term "catastrophizing" which may be clearer and leave less room for debate and "awfulizing."
+Dr. Burns to use the term “catastrophizing” more than “awfulizing” which may be clearer and leave less room for debate and “awfulizing.”
 Obviously, being cut off in traffic is a bummer, but hardly a catastrophe.